Al-Fayez: 21st Century - present

 In 2012, H.E Sami Al-Fayez holds one of the largest tribal conferences in Jordanian history to reaffirm and cement the tribe's support towards the Hashemite Monarchy during the Arab Spring.

 Later in 2012, H.E Faisal Al-Fayez becomes the undisputed Paramount Sheikh of the Beni Sakher after the passing of his uncle Sami.

-In 2016, H.E Faisal Al-Fayez became the President of the Jordanian Senate, to become the first person in Jordan's history to have been PM, President of the Senate and the Representatives, and Head of the Royal Court.
+In October 2015, Faisal Al-Fayez was appointed President of the Senate, becoming the first person in Jordanian history to have served as Prime Minister, Speaker of the House of Representatives, President of the Senate, and Chief of the Royal Hashemite Court.

 In 2018, a tribal conflict between the Al-Fayez and a tribe from Madaba causes nationwide unrest but is soon resolved by tribal leaders.

 In 2020, H.E Amer Talal Al-Fayez became President and Chairman of Al Abdali.

-In 2021, H.E Faisal Al-Fayez is re-elected as the President of the Jordanian Senate.
+In 2021, H.E Faisal Al-Fayez is appointed as the President of the Jordanian Senate.

+In 2022, H.E.
+Nayef Hmeidi Al-Fayez was appointed Chief Commissioner of the Aqaba Special Economic Zone Authority (ASEZA) by cabinet decree, following his tenure as Minister of Tourism and Antiquities.

+In 2022, and again in October 2024, H.E.
+Faisal Al-Fayez was reappointed by Royal Decree as President of the Jordanian Senate, continuing his leadership of the Upper House of Parliament.

+In 2023, H.E.
+Amer Talal Al-Fayez as President and Chairman of Al-Abdali Investment & Development, announced the second phase of the $5 billion downtown Amman urban development project, expanding the master plan across 1.4 million square meters.

+In 2024, former Minister, Ambassador, and Senator H.E.
+Trad Mithqal Al-Fayez passed away; he was the last surviving son of Sheikh Mithqal Al-Fayez.

+In 2026, H.E.
+Nayef Al-Fayez was appointed Assistant Director-General for Culture at UNESCO, joining the senior leadership team of the United Nations agency.